HTTP-RPC/Kilo/README.md

     DELETE /calendar?eventID=102

 # Client Implementations
-The project currently supports consuming services in Objective-C/Swift, Java, and JavaScript.
+The project currently supports consuming services in Objective-C/Swift and Java.
 Each implementation is discussed in more detail below.

 ## Objective-C/Swift
 The Objective-C/Swift client enables iOS and tvOS applications to consume REST-based web services.
 It is distributed as a universal framework that contains a single `WSWebServiceProxy` class, discussed in more detail below.